 Access to your own Jung Platform account where all the content you've purchased will be stored.

-This course aims to support you with your individuation process, the process of psychological growth.
+This audio course aims to support you with your individuation process, the process of psychological growth.

 In this course Hollis first explores the psychology of masculinity – which is relevant for both men and women – as we all have a masculine aspect that requires some level of healing or healthier integration.
 He then goes on to explore the shift in myth when we start moving into the second half of life, and how that may impact our sense of being, belonging and purpose.
 In addition, Hollis looks at how relationships can be a way to learn and grow more consciously, and then considers how delving into our personal myths are essential to the individuation process.
 All this and more in this marvelously soulful four class course.